openmm/openmm/docs-source/usersguide/library/04_platform_specifics.rst

   is the most accurate option, but is usually much slower than the others.
 * UseCpuPme: This selects whether to use the CPU-based PME implementation.
   The allowed values are “true” or “false”.
 Depending on your hardware, this might (or might not) improve performance.
-To use this option, you must have FFTW (single precision, multithreaded) installed, and your CPU must support SSE 4.1.
 * CudaCompiler: This specifies the path to the CUDA kernel compiler.
 Versions of CUDA before 7.0 require a separate compiler executable.
 If you do not specify this, OpenMM will try to locate the compiler itself.
 Specify this